Do you still need a phone landline?

 The Home Phone has not said its last word yet!

 By the end of 2018, there were approximately 16 million landline phones in Canada, with 40% of those using some form of VoIP technology.
 That amounts to about 6 million VoIP lines and what’s fascinating is that VoIP users appear to be overwhelmingly pleased with the service they are getting.
-According to the same CRTC Communications Monitoring Report, only 0.2% of the complaints they received were for issues related to VoIP services.
+According to the same CRTC Communications Monitoring Report, only 0.2% of the complaints received were for issues from VoIP service providers.

-Bell and Rogers currently charge between $40-60 a month for their landline services, which may not seem like much but definitely stacks up over the course of a year.
-Compare that to Gonevoip’s breakdown of 2018’s best VoIP phone services in the Greater Toronto Area.
-Providers such as VoIP Much Phone Company, Yak Home Phone, and 1-VOIP Home Phone may not have the name recognition of the big telecom companies, but their low monthly fees and wealth of included features are hard to beat.
+Bell and Rogers currently charge between $50-65 a month for their landline services, which may not seem like much but definitely stacks up over the course of a year.
+Compare that to Gonevoip’s breakdown of 2021’s best VoIP phone services in the Greater Toronto Area.
+Providers such as VoIP Much Phone Company, VoIPly Home Phone, and VOIPo Home Phone may not have the name recognition of the big telecom companies, though their low monthly fees and wealth of included features are hard to beat.
 See for yourself:

 |Service Provider||Monthly Cost||Key Features|